What Women Should Know About Topical Spironolactone

 Another study compared topical spironolactone to topical finasteride.
 A sample of 32 patients was treated with one of either topical solution for six months.
 When surveyed after treatment, 100% of participants were satisfied with their results.
 (06) However, topical spironolactone was a viable alternative to topical finasteride, as finasteride generated more side effects.

-How long does topical spironolactone take to work?
+How long does topical Spironolactone take to work?

 As with most hair loss treatments, results may take time.
-Topical spironolactone may take as early as three months and up to six months of consistent treatment for results to show.
+Topical Spironolactone may take as early as three months and up to six months of consistent treatment for results to show.
 Sometimes, waiting for changes in hair loss is frustrating, but the results are worthwhile.

 Is topical spironolactone safe for women?

-Topical spironolactone is safe if taken correctly and under a doctor’s supervision.
+Topical Spironolactone is safe if taken correctly and under a doctor’s supervision.
 To avoid side effects or contraindications, women should tell their doctor if they are pregnant or breastfeeding.
 In addition, women should inform the doctor about any history of:

 • Liver disease